 Increasingly complex and protracted humanitarian crises necessitate better operational response in a more systemic and concerted manner.
 The IASC has been taking forward system-wide efforts, which include: improving safety, well-being and dignity for crisis-affected populations; optimizing the arrangements of system-wide mobilization in emergency situations triggered by natural disasters or conflict; better coordinating the global emergency response to improve prioritization and reduce duplication; ensuring that adequate and appropriate leadership is in place to coordinate the community’s response to humanitarian crisis; and investing in the ability and mechanisms for national authorities and relief organizations to be aware of risks and deploy staff and resources quickly once a crisis strikes.

-Results Group 1 on Operational Response is a key IASC mechanism which delivers on enhancing operational response, particularly with regard to any gaps from the normative/policy perspective.
-The Results Group reports to the Operational Policy and Advocacy Group (OPAG), while relevant issues would be brought to the attention of the Emergency Directors Group (EDG) for joint consideration.
-It also actively engages with relevant non-IASC and development partners, including Peer-to-Peer, Global Cluster Coordinators, UNSDG and diverse NGOs from the field.
-For the biennium 2019-2020, the Results Group is taking forward various timebound normative outputs under the following workstreams:
+Results Group 1 (RG1) on Operational Response addresses system-wide issues to enhance operational response, particularly with regard to any gaps from the normative/policy perspective.
+RG1 reports to the Operational Policy and Advocacy Group (OPAG), and, when needed, brings a number of relevant issues to the attention of the Emergency Directors Group (EDG) for joint consideration.
+It also actively engages with relevant non-IASC and development partners, including the IASC Peer-to-Peer Project, Global Cluster Coordinators, and diverse NGOs from the field.
+For the 2019-2021 biennium, RG1 is delivering against the following workstreams:

 - Mainstreaming protection;

 - Addressing bureaucratic impediments imposed on NGOs; and

 RG1 has already produced policy frameworks and tools on the following workstreams:

 - IASC Early Warning and Early Action Analysis;

 - Emergency Response Preparedness;